andrewsantarin/FlexLayout/README.md

 }
 ```

-By changing global or node attributes you can change the layout appearance and behavior, for example:
+By changing global or node attributes you can change the layout appearance and behavior.

-Setting `tabSetEnableTabStrip` to `false` in the global options would change the layout into a multi-splitter (without
+For example, setting `tabSetEnableTabStrip` to `false` in the global options would change the layout into a multi-splitter (without
 tabs or drag and drop).

 ```json